mine-cetinkaya-rundel/sta101_f15/Logistics/TAs/TA_Responsibilities.md

 - All TAs are expected to hold office 2 hours of office hours / week.
 - Students from either of the Sta 101 sections might attend the office hours.
+- Determining the exam time of your office hours will be a mix of your preference and coverage to make sure at least one Sta 101 TA is available every day between Sunday and Thursday.
+- Please try to schedule your office hours in the afternoon to evening to be accessible to as many students as possible (most students are in classes during the day).

 ### Piazza: